- Home

 Why do interviewers ask ‘What are your strengths?’

-When interviewers ask, ‘What are your strengths?’, it may sound quite straightforward.
+When interviewers ask, ‘What are your strengths?’, it may sound like quite a straightforward question.
 However, as with many other common interview questions, things often aren’t what they seem at first glance.

 As the question suggests, employers ask this question to gain insight into whether or not your strengths make you a good fit for the role.
 However, they don’t just want to know what your strengths are but when you’ve demonstrated them and how they led to positive outcomes in the past.